orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - [ ] Some excerpt of the chyp implementation in the header as background & same for the thumbnail

 Introduction
+I suspect that a large numbers of problems arise from a rather simple conceptual mistake.
+And perhaps calling it a mistake, is itself a mistake - for we always

 - The problem is not .. it's missing tools to think across fields.
 	- Most definitions and/or names of things assume some perspective.
 Make it hard to generalize.
 	- Similar to things like references: In